 All prior art citations filed by persons other than the patent owner must either indicate that a copy of the citation has been mailed to, or otherwise served on, the patent owner at the correspondence address as defined under § 1.33(c), or if for some reason service on the patent owner is not possible, a duplicate copy of the citation must be filed with the Office along with an explanation as to why the service was not possible.
-The most recent address of the attorney of record may be obtained from the Office's register of registered patent attorneys and agents maintained by the Office of the Solicitor pursuant to 37 CFR 1.341 and 1.347.
+The most recent address of the attorney of country for the electric testing tests standard of managers.